-The ASCA National Standards serve as the foundation for the Guidance Program of the Hanover Schools, incorporating the themes of leadership, advocacy, collaboration and systemic change.
-The guidance and counseling programs are an integral part of the educational program and are available to all students and parents/guardians.
-It shall be the goal of the Committee to provide adequate guidance and counseling programs in all of the schools.
+The American School Counselor Association (ASCA) standards serve as the foundation for the School Counseling and Guidance Program of the Hanover Schools, incorporating the themes of leadership, advocacy, collaboration, and systematic change.
+The School Counseling and Guidance Programs are an integral part of the educational program and are available to all students and parents/guardians.
+It is the goal of the Committee to provide adequate guidance and counseling programs in all of the schools.